gilesncwilliams/data-analytics-power-bi-report299/README.md

 #### Using an Area Chart to Display Revenue by Product Category

 This chart displays how the different product categories have performed over time, allowing the products team to identify any trends from past peformance.
-Again this chart can be filtered by product category and region using the toolbar slicer or clicking within the graph on different time periods to drill down further, also updating the scatter graph and Top 10 products for that time period.
+Again this chart can be filtered by product category and region using the toolbar slicer or clicking within the graph on different time periods to drill down further, also updating the scatter graph and Top 10 products for that time period as well.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-04 at 09.48.03.png>)